-When I worked as a journalist, one of the hardest things I had to do throughout the entire writing process was write headlines.
+When I worked as a journalist, one of the hardest things I had to do throughout the entire writing process was write headlines and headings.
 Not only did I struggle with crafting a headline that would get readers interested in my article — which is hard enough — but I couldn’t remember proper AP headline capitalization to save my life.

 Fortunately, I had patient editors who were willing to work with me to help me understand and remember how to write quality headlines every time.